 Note that the meaning of any of the above examples is reversed by preceding the action with a "-", in place of the "+".
 Also, that some actions are turned on in the default section of the actions file, and require little to no additional configuration.
 These are just "on".
-But, other actions that are turned on the default section do typically require exceptions to be listed in the lower sections of actions file.
-E.g. by default no URLs are "blocked" (i.e. in the default definitions of default.action).
-We need exceptions to this in order to enable ad blocking.
+But, other actions that are turned on the default section do typically require exceptions to be listed in the latter sections of one of our actions file.
+For instance, by default no URLs are "blocked" (i.e. in the default definitions of default.action).
+We need exceptions to this in order to enable ad blocking in the lower sections.
+But we need to be very selective about what we do block.